Wine Tour to South Africa: Stellenbosch, Franschhoek and more!

 The evening is free to enjoy Stellenbosch.
 The hotel is at walking distance from all the restaurants, shops, cafés and bards.
 Stellenbosch has become the main town in the wine districts and there are many exiting restaurants as well as other attractions.

-Transfer to the airport in Cape Town to catch your return flight home or to Port Elizabeth if you are going on the safari.
-If you return home you will probably be catching one of the overnight flights that will get you home in the morning the following day.
+Transfer to the airport in Cape Town to catch your return flight home.
+If you return home (not staying some extra days in South Africa) you will probably be catching one of the overnight flights that will get you home in the morning the following day.

 You arrive back home.